How much does a transmission cost?

 - No movement: It’s a pretty serious issue if your vehicle won’t respond to your throttle input while in gear.
 While there are a lot of reasons why this could be, the transmission is a common culprit.

 Just because you’re experiencing one of these issues doesn’t mean your transmission is to blame.
-Many of these symptoms can be caused by other vehicle issues as well.
+Many of these symptoms can be caused by other vehicle issues.
 Other moving components in your engine can cause a grinding sound, and a burning smell can come from lots of places.
+(Sargent said that about half of the people who come into his shop for transmission problems are actually dealing with symptoms caused by something else.)

-That’s why it’s important to reach out to a licensed mechanic when you notice problems.
-Ideally, you can catch the issue before it starts to get worse or cause other, more costly problems.
+That’s why it’s important to reach out to a competent mechanic as soon as you notice problems.
+Ideally, you can catch the issue before it starts to get worse or cause more costly problems.

 How long is a transmission supposed to last?